 Assess the consequences and work on risk reduction.
 Children in South East Asia particularly are taught what to do in case of a tsunami and what to look for before it happens.

 Wild animals had all escaped to the hills in the 2004 tsunami – if people had been more aware of the actions of wild birds and animals they would have known something was up.
-Even a domestic dog in this video knew something was up.

 Teach your children and other family members what to look out for and how to react.